SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 may occur, can skip directly to the [second tutorial](@ref ssa_tutorial) for a tutorial covering similar material but focused on the SIR model.

+!!! note

+    If you have a background in point process theory, we recommend that you read our example on [modelling temporal point processes with JumpProcesses](@ref tpp_tutorial)

 JumpProcesses allows the simulation of jump processes where the transition rate, i.e., intensity or propensity, can be a function of the current solution, current parameters, and current time.
 Throughout this tutorial these are denoted by `u`,